 - You install Update Rollup 4 for Microsoft Exchange Server 2010 SP2 in an environment that is running against a Blackberry Enterprise Server (BES).

-- A mailbox on a Blackberry mobile device contains many folders.
+- The mailbox contains many folders.
 For example, the mailbox contains more than 5000 folders.

 - Email message delivery to the mailbox on a BlackBerry mobile device is delayed.

-- It takes longer than expected to scan a folder hierarchy in the mailbox.
-For example, before you install Update Rollup 4 for Exchange Server 2010 SP2, a scan of a folder hierarchy takes about 5 minutes.
-After you install Update Rollup 4 for Exchange Server 2010 SP2, a scan of a folder hierarchy takes about 30 minutes to 1 hour.
+- It takes a longer time to complete a folder hierarchy scan in the mailbox.
+For example, before Update Rollup 4 for Exchange Server 2010 SP2 was installed, a scan that typically takes 5 minutes may now take 30 minutes to 1 hour.

-- The Microsoft Exchange Information Store process (Store.exe) on the Exchange Mailbox server uses excessive CPU resources.
+- The Microsoft Exchange Information Store process (store.exe) on the Exchange Mailbox server may use excessive CPU resources.

 - Some BES event log entries are logged on the Exchange Mailbox server.
-Before you install Update Rollup 4 for Exchange Server 2010 SP2, few entries are logged, or no entries are logged.
+Before Update Rollup 4 for Exchange Server 2010 SP2 was installed, these entries are less in occurrence or nonexistent.

 - Some events are logged in the BlackBerry Messaging Agent (MAGT) log.
-These events resemble the "Busy Working" threads that are described in the following article in the BlackBerry Knowledge Base:
+These events that are logged in the BlackBerry MAGT log resemble the "Busy Working" threads that are described in the following article in the BlackBerry Knowledge Base: Users may experience delayed email after upgrading to Microsoft Exchange 2010 SP2 Rollup 4 or Microsoft Exchange 2010 SP2 Rollup 5

 The third-party products that this article discusses are manufactured by companies that are independent of Microsoft.
 Microsoft makes no warranty, implied or otherwise, about the performance or reliability of these products.